postsharp/Metalama.Documentation/content/patterns/contracts/invariants.md

 When a type has any invariant, the implementation of all public or internal methods in this type will be wrapped into a `try...finally` block, and invariants will be verified from the `finally` block.

-To prevent a method from being enhanced with this invariant checking logic, you can use the <xref:Metalama.Patterns.Contracts.DoNotCheckInvariantsAttribute?text=[BreaksInvariants]> custom attribute.
+To prevent a method from being enhanced with this invariant checking logic, you can use the <xref:Metalama.Patterns.Contracts.DoNotCheckInvariantsAttribute?text=[DoNotCheckInvariants]> custom attribute.

-Note that this will not waive the enforcement of invariants in methods _called_ by the target of the <xref:Metalama.Patterns.Contracts.DoNotCheckInvariantsAttribute?text=[BreaksInvariants]> attribute.
+Note that this will not waive the enforcement of invariants in methods _called_ by the target of the <xref:Metalama.Patterns.Contracts.DoNotCheckInvariantsAttribute?text=[DoNotCheckInvariants]> attribute.
 Therefore, this attribute is mainly useful to optimize performance, not to relax invariants.

 ## Suspending enforcement of invariants